Private AI vs. Enterprise AI: What's the Difference?

 Where Your Data Actually Goes

 When you use Microsoft Copilot, your queries and documents are processed by Microsoft's AI infrastructure.
 When you use ChatGPT Enterprise, your data flows through OpenAI's servers.
-When you use Google's AI tools, Google's infrastructure handles the processing.
+When you use Google's Gemini for Workspace, Google's infrastructure handles the processing.

 "Enterprise" features add layers of access control, data retention policies, and audit logging on top of this architecture.
 They give you better visibility and control compared to consumer versions.
 But the underlying reality has not changed: your data is being processed on someone else's infrastructure.